Preparing for Disasters

 Know How and Where to Turn Off Utilities

 Locate the main electric fuse box, water service main and natural gas main.
 Learn how and when to turn these utilities off.
 Teach all responsible family members.
 Keep necessary tools near gas and water shut-off valves.
 Learn more about this on the EMD YouTube channel.
 Factor in newer concepts such as electric vehicle safety.
+Remember, turn off the utilities only if you suspect the lines are damaged or if you are instructed to do so.
+Caution: If you turn off the gas for any reason, a qualified professional must turn it back on.
+NEVER attempt to turn the gas back on yourself.

 Inspect Your Home for Potential Hazards